brettinternet/slides/content/ai/_index.md

 1. Iterative edit-test loops

 {{% note %}}
+My experience with AI has been that it augments my workflows and it can automate tedium to make me more productive.
+Claude and I "pair program".

 Here are a few of my favorite roles that AI fulfills.

 1. Code completions